 Do-it-yourself decorations are much cheaper and more unique than store bought decorations.
 Afterall, Nora is a stay at home mom with an empty nest.
 Based on the movie, she spent most of her time volunteering in the community.

 Alas, there is no way of knowing.
 However, you can change how you upcycle goods this holiday season.
 If you recycle, you’ll have plenty of materials to work with.
-Personally, I am found of rustic decorations, but I add a winter wonderland element for my children.
+Personally, I am fond of rustic decorations, but I add a winter wonderland element for my children.
 Take a look at some festive ideas for your home.

 Which craft do you want to try this year?